Jamal-dev/Jamal-dev.github.io/_posts/2024-02-12-matereial-parameters-estimation.md

 ---

 # Background
-Finding material parameters in strain energy function $\Psi$ is a challenging problem.
+Finding material parameters in strain energy function \(\Psi \) is a challenging problem.
 There are two main approaches one is to use the strain-based approach and the other one is to use invariant-based approach.
 The invariant-based approach is more popular for hyperelastic materials.